eric8395/NFL-Combine-Draft-Classification/README.md

 ## Evaluation

+The following details each individual model's training and test F1-Scores and sorted by the highest AUC (Area Under the Curve - measuring how well the model was able to classify drafted/undrafted).

 <p align="center">
   <img src = "https://github.com/eric8395/NFL-Combine-Draft-Classification/blob/main/Images/Model%20Scores.png" width="520" height="350">
 </p>

-Ultimately, the 8th Model - XGBoost performed the best when taking into account the AUC (Area Under the Curve - measuring how well the model was able to classify drafted/undrafted) and is slightly higher than the Random Forst and Bagging Decision Tree Classifiers.
+Ultimately, the 8th Model - XGBoost performed the best when taking into account the AUC and is slightly higher than the Random Forst and Bagging Decision Tree Classifiers.

 <p align="center">
   <img src = "https://github.com/eric8395/NFL-Combine-Draft-Classification/blob/main/Images/Plots/ROC%20AUC.png" width="380" height="280">